 I.J.
 Kay was born in Suffolk in 1961.
 She lives in Bristol and in The Gambia, West Africa, but favours a boat on which she writes and travels the waterways of England.
 In 2006 she took an MA (Creative Writing) with distinction from Bath Spa University.
-MOUNTAINS OF THE MOON, published by Jonathan Cape in Feburary 2012, is her debut novel and won the Authors' Club Best First Novel Award 2013.
+Her debut novel, MOUTAINS OF THE MOON, was published by Jonathan Cape in 2012 and won the Author's Club Best First Novel Award 2013.
 She is currently working on a second novel, provisionally called THE STAYING OF CHRISTIE CRAWFORD.

 PRAISE FOR MOUNTAINS OF THE MOON (2011):

 'Kay has created a narrative voice that is compelling, sympathetic and always interesting... [she] writes with clarity and ease; the sheer lucidity is irresistible...
 Few 350-page, first-person novels - even fewer contemporary British novels - are unputdownable.
 This is one of them' Irish Times

 'She has a perfect instinct for where to be elliptical and where precise.
 If the reader becomes disoriented, it is always intentional, mirroring the narrator's own physical and mental disorientation...
 Mountains of the Moon does everything that novels can do, and does them in a very original way' Guardian